Amateur Photographer verdict

-It is also intriguing, as the 26.1MP sensor makes it an exciting option for filmmakers who may also want to use the camera for photography.
-After all, in terms of resolution, this surpasses the 24MP sensors used in Sony’s Alpha APS-C cameras.
-It’s likely a to be similar sensor to that used by Fujifilm in many of its X-series cameras, just with a conventional Bayer colour filter array, rather than Fujifilm’s X-Trans layout.
+Further intriguing is the 26.1MP sensor that makes it of genuine appeal to filmmakers who may also want to use the camera for photography.
+After all, in resolution, this surpasses the 24MP sensors used in Sony’s Alpha APS-C cameras.
+It’s likely a similar sensor to that used by Fujifilm in many of its X-series cameras, just with a conventional Bayer colour filter array, rather than Fujifilm’s X-Trans layout.

-Costing little more than half the price of the FX3 and about the same as any other high-end APS-C mirrorless camera, the FX30 can be bought with or without a matching audio interface handle.
+Costing about half the price of the FX3 and about the same as any other high-end APS-C mirrorless camera, the FX30 can be bought with or without a matching audio interface handle.
 It really is an affordable entry point into the world of filmmaking.
-Based on price alone, the FX30 should also be a very appealing prospect to existing Sony Cinema users.
+On price alone, the FX30 should attract existing Sony Cinema users.

 So, what of its appeal to budding videographers?
 We now look at the camera from the perspective of a photographer who now finds themselves shooting more video and is looking for their first cine camera.

 The key feature is, of course, the sensor.
 At 26.1MP, it’s the highest resolution APS-C sensor in Sony’s line-up.
-It’s interesting that it should first see use in the FX30 ahead of a A6000 series camera.
+It’s interesting that it should first see use in the FX30 ahead of an A6000 series camera.
 The sensor is backside illuminated (BSI), meaning the circuitry is on the back of the sensor.
 However, it is not stacked, where the processing circuit is attached directly to the sensor to improve data read speed.
-Inevitably this does have an impact on rolling shutter performance.
+Inevitably, this has an impact on rolling shutter performance.

 For photography, the camera impresses and frustrates in equal measure.
 The sensor has a sensitivity range of ISO 125 to 32,000, extending to ISO 102,400 when shooting still images.
 You can shoot in raw and JPEG using the full 26.1MP resolution.
 There are all the autofocus features you could want, including Animal and Bird AF.
 Great…

-However, when it comes to continuous shooting features, there aren’t any.
+As for continuous shooting features, however, there aren’t any.
 The FX30 only offers single shot stills.
 It also has no mechanical shutter, which may not be ideal for shooting fast subjects, and as a result, has no flash options.
 There is no doubt that the camera is part of Sony’s Cinema rather than its Alpha line-up.

 There is nowhere near enough room here to go into the entirety of the cinema specifications of the FX30, so we’ll tackle the headline features and the ones that I feel make it an exciting camera for first-time filmmakers.